 Will Medicare Cover Insulin?

-- Yes, Medicare covers insulin through both Part B and Part D, with strong cost protections that include a $35 monthly copay cap under the Inflation Reduction Act of 2022.
+- Yes, Medicare covers insulin: Insulin is covered under both Part B and Part D, with costs capped at $35 per month for each covered insulin product under the Inflation Reduction Act of 2022, and no deductible applied to insulin itself.

-- Coverage depends on delivery method and plan type—insulin for pumps is often under Part B, while vials, pens, and cartridges are typically covered under Part D or Medicare Advantage drug plans.
+- Coverage depends on how you take insulin: Insulin used with a durable medical equipment pump is typically covered under Part B, while most injected or inhaled insulin is covered under Part D or Medicare Advantage drug plans.

 For decades, insulin costs have been a source of anxiety for Medicare beneficiaries living with diabetes.
-While Medicare has covered insulin in certain situations for years, many people still faced steep monthly bills—often over $200.
-That changed in 2023 when the Inflation Reduction Act set a $35 monthly copay cap for covered insulin under both Part B and Part D. The cap applies all year long, even during the coverage gap (the “donut hole”), and is calculated separately for each insulin type you use.
+While Medicare had covered insulin in certain situations for years, many people still faced steep monthly bills.
+That changed in 2023, when the Inflation Reduction Act’s insulin cap took effect: on January 1, 2023, for Part D, and on July 1, 2023, for Part B insulin used with a traditional pump.
+The cap applies all year long, even during the coverage gap (the “donut hole”), and is calculated separately for each covered insulin product.

 Medicare Insulin Coverage Basics